Rooms To Go: Rooms To Go Patio

+In 2018, Rooms To Go acquired outdoor furniture store chain Carls Patio and began a rollout of Rooms To Go Patio stores, a division that specializes in patio and other outdoor furniture.
+Rooms To Go Patio operates both as a standalone store format and as dedicated sections within existing Rooms To Go showrooms.

 Cindy Crawford Home

 Rooms To Go began a design partnership with Cindy Crawford in 2005.
 The Cindy Crawford Home collection focuses on living room, bedroom, and dining room furniture.

 Disney Collection

 Also in 2005, Rooms To Go landed Disney's first license to produce children's bedroom suites featuring Disney characters.
 Rooms To Go's Cinderella, Winnie the Pooh, and Pumpkin Carriage bedrooms were nominated as the most innovative new products launched that year under the Walt Disney & Co. label.

 NFL Collection

 In the summer of 2008, Rooms To Go rolled out a licensed line of customizable NFL furniture after striking a deal with the National Football League.

 Sofia Vergara Collection

 In March 2013, Rooms To Go announced a partnership with Modern Family star Sofia Vergara.
 Vergara said: "My relationship with Rooms To Go began over 15 years ago when I moved to the United States as a single mother, and furnished my first apartment entirely from their store."
 The Sofia Vergara Collection includes contemporary living room, bedroom, and dining room sets.